Khattak says coronavirus pandemic effects on economy minimised

 “Natural disasters, floods and coronavirus have badly impacted the economic situation, increased inflation, hiked prices and rendered thousands of people jobless.
 However, the policies of incumbent government minimized the effects of coronavirus and other disasters on economy,” Pervez Khattak said while speaking at a workers convention held at the residence of Zakir Khan and a reception hosted by Iftikhar Khan in Amangarh near here.

+“The opposition must know democratic norms and play its pivotal role instead of struggling to save corrupt leaders of their parties,” Pervez Khattak advised the politicians belonging to various political parties.

 He alleged that all the political parties had plundered the country turn by turn and now the PTI government was bearing the brunt of that massive corruption and bad governance.
-The defence minister said that government would welcome constructive criticism to improve lot of the people and it would not allow anyone to make political scoring.
+The defence minister said that government would welcome constructive criticism to improve lot of the people.

-He claimed that the PTI government was strong enough to face any challenges, saying the country’s image improved in the comity of nations because of visionary policies after his party came into power.

-“The country is out of massive challenges and crises and is now being put on the track to development and prosperity,” Pervez Khattak said, adding that government was taking steps to end joblessness, price-hike and corruption.